FloAppsLtd/Documents/SecurityPolicy.md

 ### Posti Group

-Address data that is fetched from Posti is kept in a text file on our servers for approximately 3 months and deleted when the next address update batch is run.
+Address data that is fetched from [Posti](https://www.posti.fi/) is kept in text files on our servers for up to 3 months and deleted when the next address update batch is run.

 ### Postituspalvelu Navakka